Skip to content

 Funding University Cost Sharing Commitments

-Eligible Cost Sharing Resources Include:
+Eligible Cost Sharing Resources:

 • Recharge center credits or discounts

-• Industry donations including discounts below market rate
+• Industry donations or discounts

-Mandatory Cost Share:
+Mandatory Cost Share

 CALCULATION EXAMPLE 1 - Institutional Cash Contribution Exceeds Anticipated F&A: